 OXTO Energy’s Inertia Drive

-OXTO Energy’s Inertia Drive utilises a flywheel that converts electrical energy into kinetic energy by spinning a mass very quickly.
+OXTO Energy’s Inertia Drive stores electrical energy as kinetic energy by spinning a mass at high speed.

-According to OXTO’s website, the drive is based on the flywheel mechanical battery concept, where electricity is used to accelerate a motor to speeds of up to 50,000 rpm.
-This energy can be syphoned off by connecting the motor to a generator.
+The drive is based on the flywheel mechanical battery concept, where electricity is used to accelerate a motor to speeds of up to 50,000 rpm.
+This energy can be syphoned off by connecting this rotating mass to a generator.

 Each drive can hold up to 7.5 kW of energy and deliver maximum power output in just four milliseconds.
-OXTO’s drive can be used for grid-level storage or as an on-site charging solution for EVs.
+OXTO’s drive can be used for grid-level storage as well an on-site charging solution for fleets of electric vehicles.

-Perhaps most interestingly of all, the Guilford-based company says its inertia drive could be used in public transportation as a form of regenerative braking, which captures energy from slowing vehicles that is otherwise lost as heat and noise.
+Perhaps most interestingly of all, the Guilford-based company says its inertia drive could be used by public transportation systems as a form of regenerative braking.
+This which recoup energy from decelerating vehicles that would otherwise be lost as heat and noise.

 H2GO’s Hydrogen Sponge